mozilla/mozjpeg/README-turbo.txt

-By passing an argument of --with-jpeg7 or --with-jpeg8 to configure, or an argument of -DWITH_JPEG7=1 or -DWITH_JPEG8=1 to cmake, you can build a version of libjpeg-turbo which emulates the libjpeg v7 or v8 API/ABI, so that programs which are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
+By passing an argument of --with-jpeg7 or --with-jpeg8 to configure, or an argument of -DWITH_JPEG7=1 or -DWITH_JPEG8=1 to cmake, you can build a version of libjpeg-turbo that emulates the libjpeg v7 or v8 API/ABI, so that programs that are built against libjpeg v7 or v8 can be run with libjpeg-turbo.
 The following section describes which libjpeg v7+ features are supported and which aren't.